-"You know what I mean.
-What you just said to Cindy," Jo practically shouts, gesturing to the girl who currently looks like a dog with its tail tucked between its legs.
+"You know what I mean, what you just said to Cindy!"
+Jo gestures to the girl who currently looks like a dog with its tail tucked between its legs.
 "What were you insinuating?"

 "Insinuating," Blair echoes.
 "That's a big word for a girl like you, isn't it?"

-Jo doesn't say a word, only switches the way her arms are folded over her chest, waiting for Blair to realize that changing the subject won't work.
-Cindy shifts on her feet awkwardly, not used to being unable to defend herself or having someone else do it for her.
+Jo doesn't say a word, only switches the way her arms are crossed over her chest, waiting for Blair to realize that changing the subject won't work.
+Cindy shifts on her feet awkwardly.

-Blair sighs, looks at Cindy, and answers, "Just don't be surprised if someone who doesn't know better gets the wrong idea.
-The way you look and act… You're sending a message."
+Blair sighs, looks at Cindy, and says, "Just don't be surprised if someone who doesn't know better gets the wrong idea.
+The way you look and the way you act . . .
+You're sending a message."

 "And what is so wrong with the message you say she's sending?"

 Jo never understood the unnecessary hate people have for people unlike themselves.
 Her friends back home rival anyone and everyone remotely different.
-Her best friend Jessie has always been the ring leader of it all.
+Her best friend Jessie is the ring leader of it all.
 You can't be rich.
 You can't speak Spanish, be Spanish, or play Spanish music.
+You can't be Mexican.
+You can't be black.
 You can't be gay.
 You can't do this or look like that.
 You can't be from here or go there.
-Jo went along with the rules because friendship and having Jessie's back was something she valued, but the fact still remained—she never understood it.
+Jo went along with the rules because she valued Jessie's friendship, but the fact still remained—she never understood it.
 Now that Jessie is out of the picture, Jo has no reason to let it continue.

 "Where are you going?"